aidentZhang/Handwritten_Digit_Classifier-From_Scratch/README.md

 Online, I had also read about initialization.
 Unfortunetly, I underestimated the impact it would have on training, and chose to address more pressing matters.
 When I finally got around to implementing He initialization, accuracy rates jumped 15 percent immedietly.

 Here is a chart detailing some of the trials I did and the accuracy.
-All were run with a batch size of 50, and this was after I implemented the backprop change:
+All were run with a batch size of 50, and this was after I implemented a backprop change: